xhcoding/Nucleus/README.md

 * `./gradlew build` on UNIX and UNIX like systems (including OS X and Linux)
 * `gradlew build` on Windows systems

-You will find the compiled JAR which will be named like `Nucleus-x.x.x.jar` in `builds/libs/`
+You will find the compiled JAR which will be named like `Nucleus-x.x.x-all.jar` in `builds/libs/`.
+Make sure you use the one ending in `-all`, as this contains shadowed dependencies.

 ## Building against Nucleus